Dragonmonk111/layer-sdk/GETTING-STARTED.md

 economy stock theory fatal elder harbor betray wasp final emotion task crumble siren bottom lizard educate guess current outdoor pair theory focus wife stone
 ```

 However, it's probably better to use our own wallet.
-How do we add our wallet, when we don't even know the address? (or send more funds to it when we do).
-It's easy, just use the `tap-faucet` JS tool.
+We provide a few tools to make this easy:

 1. cd to `layer-sdk/js` (same place we ran JS tests above)
-2. `npm run tap-faucet -- "{ADDR OR SEED PHRASE}" {amount}`
+2. Generate a new mnemonic and address: `npm run generate-mnemonic`
-	1. So for example, `npm run tap-faucet -- "hello world ..."
-500`
+    1. Alternatively, get the address for an existing mnemonic: `npm run show-mnemonic -- "{MNEMONIC HERE}"`

-This will send the funds and also let you know the recipient address
+3. Tap the faucet `npm run tap-faucet -- {ADDRESS} {amount}`
+    1. The amount is optional, if not set then a default of 1000000uslay will be sent

 ## Contracts